gaiwerspace/Rust/finder-files-organizer/README.md

 Sort by type
 ./target/release/file-organizer /YOUR_SELECTED_FOLDER -s type

+Recursively sort all folders in YOUR_SELECTED_FOLDER by type ./target/release/file-organizer /YOUR_SELECTED_FOLDER -r

 Examples (sorting the folders and files in the folder Downloads):

 Sort by name (no tags needed)